-UV-C treatment condition
+Ultraviolet-C treatment condition

-Table 1.
+The specific attributes of the UV-C radiation source utilized in this study are detailed in Table 1.
 We designed and constructed UV reactors specifically to process raw milk samples.
 The calculations pertaining to the 1.9-mm thin film within the UV-C reactors, which were available in variants of 96 W, 144 W, and 192 W, are outlined in Table 2.
 The Reynolds number (Re) value observed was 909.48, categorizing the flow within the reactor as a laminar system.

 In selecting the optimal power for the UV-C reactor, extensive preliminary testing and literature review were undertaken.
 These efforts were directed towards finding a balance between effective microbial reduction and the preservation of milk's inherent quality and flavor.
 Consequently, a flow rate of 3 L/min was employed for the UV-C reactor set at 144 W for our experiments.
 This particular power setting was chosen as it offered an optimal equilibrium - sufficient UV-C exposure to significantly decrease bacterial counts while maintaining the natural characteristics and sensory qualities of the raw milk.
-The exposure time for the milk under this setting was 9.9 s, delivering a UV-C dose of 2.20 J/l.
-The selection of 144 W over other power settings like 96 W or 192 W was driven by our objective to maintain as much of the raw milk's original quality and flavor as possible while ensuring food safety through microbial control.
+The exposure time for the milk under this setting was 9.9 s, delivering a UV-C dose of 2.20 J/L. The selection of 144 W over other power settings like 96 W or 192 W was driven by our objective to maintain as much of the raw milk's original quality and flavor as possible while ensuring food safety through microbial control.

-Effect of UV-C as pre-treatment on microbial inactivation in raw milk
+Effect of ultraviolet-C as pre-treatment on microbial inactivation in raw milk

-This study assesses the effectiveness of UV-C irradiation at an intensity of 144 W in reducing microbial levels in raw milk.
-Samples were categorized into three groups based on their initial bacterial loads: high (HUV-C), medium (MUVC), and low (LUVC).
+This study assessed the effectiveness of UV-C irradiation at an intensity of 144 W in reducing microbial levels in raw milk.
+Samples were categorized into three groups based on their initial bacterial loads: high (HUVC), medium (MUVC), and low (LUVC).